 Wolf Prize Laureate in Physics 2021

-The 2021 Wolf prize in Physics is awarded to Giorgio Parisi for ground-breaking discoveries in disordered systems, particle physics and statistical physics.
+“for ground-breaking discoveries in disordered systems, particle physics and statistical physics”.

-Giorgio Parisi, Professor of theoretical physics at the University of Roma I, ‘‘La Sapienza,’’ whose research has focused on quantum field theory, statistical mechanics, and complex systems.
+Giorgio Parisi, Professor of theoretical physics at the University of Rome, ‘‘La Sapienza’’, whose research has focused on quantum field theory, statistical mechanics, and complex systems.

 His father and grandfather were both construction workers, and the young Parisi was encouraged to become an engineer.
 Instead, Parisi was drawn to the complicated abstractions he read in books of popular science, science fiction and mathematics and wanted to do something that involved research.
 Parisi was torn between majoring in physics and mathematics.
 He attracted by the adventurous nature of research and sees physics as the terrain on which to play his intellectual challenge at the highest level.
 Parisi graduated in physics in 1970 in the shortest possible time, under the direction of Nicola Cabibbo.
 Parisi’s achievements span many areas of modern physics and even the field of biological models.
 He is author of many books, articles and ideas that have opened up new areas of research.